isabelle-np/isabelle-np.github.io/src/studies/reloc8/index.md

         margin-bottom: 1rem;
     }

+    .afterImg {
+        margin-top: 3rem
+    }

 </style>

 <img src="./home.png">
-<h2 class="h2">Project Overview</h2>
+<h2 class="h2 afterImg">Project Overview</h2>
-Awarded Best Financial Hack from Capital One and Best Business Plan from Cornell University, Reloc8 helps users compare various salaries in different cities by calculating monthly displosable income post-tax and post-essential expenses such as rent and groceries.
-Reloc8's uniqueness lies in its consideration of federal and state tax, lifestyle choices, and a simple, modern user interface.
+<p class="body">Awarded Best Financial Hack from Capital One and Best Business Plan from Cornell University, Reloc8 helps users compare various salaries in different cities by calculating monthly displosable income post-tax and post-essential expenses such as rent and groceries.
+Reloc8's uniqueness lies in its consideration of federal and state tax, lifestyle choices, and a simple, modern user interface.</p>

 ##Define
-###The Problem
+<h3 class="doubleHeader">The Problem</h3>
 <p class="body">I competed in the Big Red Hacks hackathon hosted by Cornell University.
 With a focus on financial literacy and fintech, my team and I explored the problems and inconviniences in this realm that could be solved or mitigated by technology.
 As a then-senior in college, I reflected on my own experiences: I was about to move to a new city in a new state for my first job, unsure about what my cost of living would be like beyond broad comparisons to my current location.
 I hypothesized that college graduates and young professionals often move to new cities and relocate for work early on in their careers.
 This is also a time where they cannot be financially flexible.
 With so many factors to consider, young professionals cannot easily conceptualize costs of living after taking into consideration federal and state taxes as well as their lifestyle choices.
 Reloc8 was built to bridge this gap to ensure young professionals have a better understanding of how their expenses will pan out in a new city, allowing them to budget appropriately prior to the move itself.</p>

 ###The Users